eskatos/gradle-github-actions-plugin/README.md

 }
 ```

-If you have the Gradle Build Scan plugin applied, or use `--scan`, your build scans will automatically be tagged `github:action` and have the following custom values attached:
+If you have the Gradle Enterprise or Gradle Build Scan plugin applied, or use `--scan`, your build scans will automatically be tagged `github:action` and have the following custom values attached:

 ![tag](src/docs/images/build-scan-tag.png "Build Scan tag")